-Buying a house brings along a full range of emotions, from nervous excitement to sheer dread over the financial commitment you’re about to undertake.
-It can be easy to simply put a full price offer on the first house you fall in love with, but it’s not necessarily the best decision you can make.
+Buying a house brings along a wide range of emotions, from nervous excitement to sheer dread over the financial commitment.
+You might be tempted to make a full-price offer on the first house you see.
+However, it’s not necessarily the best decision you can make.

 Just as the type of home you purchase affects the way you live your life, so too does the amount of money you spend.
-That monthly mortgage payment is probably your most important bill to pay each month, and if it’s too high, you might have trouble meeting your other financial obligations.
+Your mortgage payment is probably your largest monthly expense, and if it’s too high, you might struggle to meet other financial obligations.

 Evaluate Your Existing Budget

-When it comes time to apply for a mortgage, it’s vital that you remember to advocate for yourself.
+When it comes time to apply for a mortgage, you must remember to advocate for yourself.

-Loan officers use strict underwriting guidelines to approve loan amounts, but even with those in place, you don’t necessarily want to borrow the full amount you’re eligible for.
+Loan officers use strict underwriting guidelines to approve loan amounts.
+However, even with those in place, you don’t necessarily want to borrow the full amount you’re eligible for.

 Be sure to ask questions even after you’ve gotten an initial amount pre-approved.
 Where are interest rates for your credit category right now?
 What other types of fees and charges can you expect to pay?

-Don’t forget about taxes and homeowner’s insurance — those expenses are included in your monthly mortgage amount as well.
+Don’t forget about annual property taxes and homeowners insurance — those expenses are included in your monthly mortgage amount as well.

-So what is comfortable when buying a house?
-It really depends on two things: your income and your current level of debt.
+So, what is comfortable when buying a house?
+It really depends on two things: your household income and your current level of debt.
 Most lenders allow for a total debt-to-income ratio of 43%.
-That means only 43% of your monthly pre-tax income may be used for recurring debt payments, including credit cards minimums, student loans, car loans, and your new mortgage payment.
+That means only 43% of your monthly pre-tax income may be used for monthly debt payments.
+This includes credit card debt, student loan payments, car loans, and your new mortgage payment.

-If you have a lot of other types of debt, you might not be able to afford a large home loan.
-But even if you don’t have much debt, it’s still not prudent to spend 43% of your monthly income on your mortgage.
+If you have a lot of other types of debt, you might not be able to afford a large home.
+But even if you don’t have much debt, it’s still not prudent to spend 43% of your gross monthly income on your mortgage.

 Determine Your Upfront Expenses

-It’s easy to get a loan without using much cash for a down payment, but you almost always need some type of funds upfront.
+Getting a loan without much cash for a down payment isn’t difficult.
+However, you almost always need some funds up front.
 FHA loans allow for as little as a 3.5% down payment.
 That means if you buy a $200,000 house, you’d need a down payment of $7,000.
 USDA and VA loans typically come with 0% down payments so you don’t need any extra cash for this purpose.

 However, the downside is that, except for VA loans, any mortgage with a down payment of less than 20% is subject to mortgage insurance.
 This is an annual expense you’re charged that protects the lender against default since you don’t have much equity in the home.

-The annual rate depends on your loan type and is divided up amongst your monthly payments each year.
+The annual interest rate depends on your loan type and is divided up among your monthly payments each year.
 It can easily add $100 or more to your mortgage payment.

 In addition to the monthly charge, most loan programs charge a one-time mortgage insurance fee on top of your other closing costs.
 For FHA loans, you’ll be charged 1.75% of your loan amount.

-If you have a mortgage of $193,000 (assuming you put down 3.5%) your mortgage insurance premium at closing would cost $3,377.50.
-That’s on top of your other closing costs, like fees for the home appraisal, attorneys, escrow, homeowner’s insurance, and others.
+If you have a mortgage of $193,000 (assuming you put down 3.5%) your private mortgage insurance (PMI) premium at closing would cost $3,377.50.
+That’s on top of your other closing costs, like fees for the home appraisal, attorneys, escrow, homeowners insurance, and others.

 Think About the Future

-While it’s important to fully consider your current finances when deciding how much to spend on a house, you should also think about your future.
-You might be in a steady job now, but if there’s anything 2008 taught us, it’s that nothing is ever certain (except, of course, death and taxes).
+The amount you spend on a house should not only take into account your current finances, but also your future needs.
+You might be in a steady job now, but if there’s anything 2008 taught us, it’s that nothing is ever certain.
 Do a quick mental audit and determine how prepared you are for an unexpected job loss.

 Do you have enough in your savings to pay your mortgage and other necessary expenses?
 Most financial experts recommend having at least three to six months of income set aside to prepare yourself for this type of situation.

-Whether you lose a job, have a sudden injury, or become the caretaker of a relative, you need a plan so you don’t risk losing your home to foreclosure in an emergency.
+Whether you lose a job, become ill, or become the caretaker of a relative, you need a plan that protects your home from foreclosure in an emergency.

 Another consideration is your retirement, even if it’s decades away.
-You may be betting that you can sell your home and downsize when you’re ready, but there’s no way to predict real estate trends.
-The best way to a successful retirement is limiting your necessary expenses so that you can afford to live on a smaller income.
+You may be betting that you can sell your home and downsize when you’re ready.
+However, there’s no way to predict real estate trends.
+The best way to a successful retirement is by limiting your necessary expenses so that you can afford to live on a smaller annual income.

 If you’re confident in your current retirement savings, then you might be able to afford your mortgage when the time comes.
 Or maybe you’re young enough where you expect to have that 30-year mortgage paid off before you’re ready to retire.